Social Distancing Infringements & Challenges from A-Z

 - Mass Gatherings Direction (No 2) given on 21 March 2020;

-- Restrictions in Private Residences Direction given on 27 March 2020.
+- Restrictions in Private Residences Direction is given on 27 March 2020.

-While we are thankful to the police in keeping us safe, this article aims to clarify a few grey areas in the Social Distancing Direction and the police’s enforcement of it.
+While we are thankful to the police for keeping us safe, this article aims to clarify a few grey areas in the Social Distancing Direction and the police’s enforcement of it.

 What does home confinement mean?